-When it come to Sony all there products have made a good impact.
-Sony has delivered products in the the digital and electronic world that has taken the company to a whole new level.
-Today in this article we will review the Sony a7r which is a mirrorless camera.
-Sony has come up with A7 series with A7S, A7 and A7r, all of them being mirrorless camera.
+Are you looking sony a7r review to buy the camera!
+When it comes to Sony, all their products have made a good impact.
+Sony has delivered products in the digital and electronic world that has taken the company to a whole new level.
+Today in this article, we will review the Sony a7r, which is a mirrorless camera.
+Sony has developed the A7 series with A7S, A7, and A7r, all of them being mirrorless cameras.

-We will talk about the design, quality, performance, handling, lenses, features, battery, price, etc. in this article.
-So here we go with the in-depth review of the new Sony a7r.
+We will talk about the design, quality, performance, handling, lenses, features, battery, price, etc., in this article.
+So here we go with an in-depth review of the new Sony a7r.

-Firstly, we will look into the specification Sony has offered in Sony a7r.
+Firstly, we will look into the specification Sony has offered by Sony a7r.

-The Sony A7r comes packed with lot of cools features.
-Further we will look into each feature in detail.
+The Sony A7r comes packed with a lot of cools features.
+Further, we will look into each feature in detail.

 Processor: Bionz X image processor